its-Pa1/PseudoPalisadesMultiphase/README.md

 - `main_nondim.m`: Main script for 1D simulations
 - `MPM_1D_nondim.avi` and `MPM_1D_nondim.mp4`: Video results
 - `Plots_pattern/`: Directory for plot results
-- `readme.txt`: Detailed description of the scripts and methods used
+- `readme.md`: Detailed description of the scripts and methods used

 ### 2D_nondim
 This directory contains the codes and results for the figures 4.1-4.9 in the thesis.
 It includes: